Firehed/mocktrine/README.md

 $em = new Mocktrine\InMemoryEntityManager($driver)
 ```

-If a driver is not provided, it will default to the `SimpleAnnotationReader` that's used via `Setup::createAnnotationMetadataConfiguration`.
+If a driver is not provided, it will default to either `SimpleAnnotationReader` or `AnnotationReader` that's used via `Setup::createAnnotationMetadataConfiguration`.
+The former will be preferred, but the class has been removed in `doctrine/annotations:2.0`; if your local dependencies allow that version then the latter will be used.

+It is RECOMMENDED to always explicitly provide a driver, as that best matches Doctrine's own setup behavior.
+Future versions of this library may make this required.

 ## Supported features